Outsourced Compliance Officers & Co-sourcing Support for Compliance Programs

 The HHS Office of Inspector General (OIG) notes in its Compliance Program Guidance that, “For those companies that have limited resources, the compliance function could be outsourced to an expert in compliance.”
 Strategic Management has the experience and expertise to administer Compliance Program on behalf of clients using highly trained and experienced compliance professionals.

-The Strategic Management Designated Compliance Officers are able to build, implement, manage, and maintain the compliance program.
+The Strategic Management Designated Compliance Officers or Designated Compliance Officials are able to build, implement, manage, and maintain the compliance program.
 The Firm has extensive experience in the implementation of compliance programs that meet the expectations of the Sentencing Commission Guidelines and the OIG guidelines.
-The consultants assigned to this work are able to develop and integrate all the elements of the compliance program, including: providing overall direction, overseeing auditing and monitoring activities, providing changes and updates on the regulatory environment to executives and compliance personnel, coordinating training, and reporting on program progress to corporate officials including the board.
+The external compliance officers assigned to this work are able to develop and integrate all the elements of the compliance program, including: providing overall direction, overseeing auditing and monitoring activities, providing changes and updates on the regulatory environment to executives and compliance personnel, coordinating training, and reporting on program progress to corporate officials including the board.
 This has the dual benefits of using recognized experts to bring a compliance program up to standard quickly and ensure it operates consistent with regulatory and program standards.

 If you would like to discuss employing an Interim Compliance Officer or a Designated Compliance Officer, please get in touch with us today.
 You can call us at (703) 683-9600 or fill out our online contact form.